 I wonder if some of my peers will think I’m being rather negative?
 Large scale systems change does not happen overnight and trying to write with more positivity, it’s true that there are now so many “net positive” commitments from companies that it’s difficult to keep track of them.
 There’s also many examples of large organisations looking deep into the future and taking meaningful action to try and shape a more positive trajectory.
 All of this can be celebrated.
 But will it ever feel enough?

 For many years, some leaders in industry and government have been committed to a green growth mantra, the idea that we can decouple financial growth from resource consumption.
 Hard empirical data has recently shown that no meaningful decoupling has ever taken place and that the idea was an article of ‘faith’, devoid of any evidence.
-It reminds me that over 10 years ago, Tim Jackson’s published Prosperity Without Growth, making clear the need to re-define our definitions of prosperity.
+It reminds me that over 10 years ago, the UK Sustainable Development Commission (RIP) published Prosperity Without Growth (which was subsequently expanded into a book by Tim Jackson), making clear the need to re-define our definitions of prosperity.
 But I feel that the environmental movement has struggled to present any attractive, viable pathways towards new, alternative economic models.
-Or perhaps politicians and the public just aren’t ready to listen yet.
+Or perhaps politicians and the public just aren’t ready to grapple with this yet.

 The spectrum of business models: some observations

 In the corporate world, there are a spectrum of business models.
-They range from those that are highly extractive and stuck in their ways with regards to governance and shareholder primacy, towards more nimble and purpose-driven businesses, as you might find in the B-corp community.
+They range from those that are highly extractive, with fairly rigid governance models due to shareholder primacy, towards more nimble and purpose-driven businesses, as you might find in the B-corp community.

 We often hear a hypothesis that it’s the purpose-driven, nimble businesses that will prevail, as they are more adept in responding to environmental and social risks, while more traditional corporates will lose significance and fade away.
 Does this scenario hold certain assumptions about how society and governments will reward or penalise companies in the future?
 There’s certainly more nuance to this, but perhaps that’s a discussion for another time and place.